MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 By employing the zero trust security model, several advantages can be gained concerning the privacy and security of communications:

 1. **Enhanced Access Control:** With zero trust, access control is based on continuous verification.
-This ensures that only authorized users or devices are granted access to specific resources, thereby reducing the risk of unauthorized access and potential data breaches.
+This approach ensures that only authorized users or devices are granted access to specific resources, thus reducing the risk of unauthorized access and potential data breaches.
-2. **Stronger Data Protection:** The encryption of requests ensures that sensitive information is transmitted securely.
-This mitigates the risk of unauthorized interception and protects the privacy of communications.
+2. **Stronger Data Protection:** The encryption of requests ensures that sensitive information is transmitted securely and mitigates the risk of unauthorized interception and protects the privacy of communications.
 3. **Reduction in Lateral Movement:** Zero trust restricts the movement of threats within the network by enforcing strict access controls.
-Even if one part of the network is compromised, the attacker's ability to move laterally and access other resources is significantly limited.
+Even if one part of the network is compromised, the attacker's ability to move laterally and access other resources is limited.
 4. **Improved Visibility and Monitoring:** The zero trust security model typically employs advanced monitoring and analytics tools.
 These tools offer better insight into the network's behavior, allowing for quick detection and response to any potential security incidents.

-In summary, the zero trust security model, when implemented as described in the scenario, enhances privacy and security by enforcing continuous verification, encrypting communications, and limiting lateral movement of threats within the network.
+Zero trust security model enhances privacy and security by enforcing continuous verification, encrypting communications, and limiting lateral movement of threats within the network.

 ### End-to-End TLS with Application Gateway

 You can implement a zero trust approach by configuring Azure Application Gateway for end-to-end TLS encryption with the backend servers.
 [End-to-end TLS encryption](/azure/application-gateway/ssl-overview#end-to-end-tls-encryption) allows you to securely transmit sensitive data to the backend while also utilizing Application Gateway's Layer-7 load-balancing features.
 These features include cookie-based session affinity, URL-based routing, routing based on sites, and the ability to rewrite or inject X-Forwarded-* headers.

 When Application Gateway is configured with end-to-end TLS communication mode, it terminates the TLS sessions at the gateway and decrypts user traffic.
 It then applies the configured rules to select the appropriate backend pool instance to route the traffic to.
 Next, Application Gateway initiates a new TLS connection to the backend server and re-encrypts the data using the backend server's public key certificate before transmitting the request to the backend.
 The response from the web server follows the same process before reaching the end user.
 To enable end-to-end TLS, you need to set the protocol setting in the Backend HTTP Setting to HTTPS and apply it to a backend pool.
-This ensures that your communication with the backend servers is secured and compliant with your requirements.
+This approach ensures that your communication with the backend servers is secured and compliant with your requirements.
 For more information, you can refer to the documentation on [Application Gateway end-to-end TLS encryption](/azure/application-gateway/end-to-end-ssl-portal).
 Additionally, you may find it useful to review [best practices for securing your Application Gateway](/security/benchmark/azure/baselines/application-gateway-security-baseline).

 ### Solution